ibinti/ibi-the-watch-cat/README.md

 # ibi-the-watch-cat

-Autonomous Security Watch Robot
+Autonomous Safety Monitor Watch Robot

-I'm excited to share my Autonomous Security Watch Robot project at the Vancouver Robotics Club meetup (https://www.meetup.com/vancouverroboticsclub) on July 20, 2025.
-This self-explanatory project focuses on developing a robot capable of independent security surveillance.
+I'm excited to share my Autonomous Safety Monitor Watch Robot project at the Vancouver Robotics Club meetup (https://www.meetup.com/vancouverroboticsclub) on July 20, 2025.
+This self-explanatory project focuses on developing a mobile robot capable of independent safety surveillance.

 It's currently in the idea stage, and I'm exploring various aspects of its design and functionality.